Get exclusive money-saving offers and guides

 If possible, call your insurance company from the accident scene.
 They will be able to talk you through the process and advise you of your next steps.
 You will usually be advised to not admit liability to anyone.

 This is because you may be in a state of shock or may not be fully aware of the circumstances of the accident.
-It is not up to you or anyone else at the scene to determine fault, which should be left to the police and insurance companies to decide at a later date.
+It is not up to you or anyone else at the scene to determine if an accident's your fault.
+This should be left to the police and car insurance companies to decide at a later date.

 Even if no one is hurt or the damage is only minor, you should still report an accident to your insurer.
 This is in case the other party involved decides to make a claim against you, or you develop an injury or discover further damage to your vehicle at a later date.